dbdesign-students-spring2024/6-mongodb-analysis-shaw2065/README.md

 2. show exactly 10 documents in any order, but "prettyprint" in easier to read format, using the pretty() function.
+    | Retrieve 10 documents, and use pretty() to prettyprint (prettyprinting is by default in this version).
     ```
     db.athens.find().limit(10).pretty()
     ```